Sitios-Agencia-Digital/oc-user-subscription-plugin/README.md

 #### Via Github

-1. Create a folder inside the plugins directory called `fytinnovations/userconnect` .
+1. Create a folder inside the plugins directory called `sitiosagenciadigital/subscribe` .
 2. Clone or copy the contents of the repository to this folder.
 3. Logout and login to the backend to see the plugin in effect or alternatively you can run the command `php artisan october:up`.

-#### Via marketplace

-1. [Visit](https://octobercms.com/plugins/fytinnovations-userconnect) the plugin page in OctoberCMS marketplace and click on Add to Project.

 ### Configuration Options